Quadcryo/quadcryo/_posts/2023-06-13-q-analogues.md

 layout: post
 title:  q-analogues
 date:   2023-06-13 00:00-00
-description: Some brief notions of q-analogues for later interest and a paper
+description: some brief notions of q-analogues for later interest and a paper
 tags: mathematics
 ---